 It’s a very beautiful relationship.
 As writers, we need readers.
 Not simply to buy our books and help us make a living.
 But they complete our books.
 And the readers need us to guide and stimulate their imaginations, their intellects, their heads and their hearts.
 A great book engages both.
 We might forget the details of a book we’ve read, but chances are we won’t forget how (to paraphrase Maya Angelou) it makes us feel.

 In terms of where you set your books, well, that’s up to you.
 Some of you will make purely market-driven decisions, and that’s great.
 Some of you will choose a location that means something to you personally, as I did.
 A setting can influence the tone of a crime novel.
 Mine are mostly set, deliberately, in a hyper-idyllic village.
 And then I violate that peacefulness with a crime.
 My books are, I hope, many things besides crime novels—and one of the ongoing themes is duality.
 The distance between perception and reality, between what we think and how we feel.
 Between the public face and the private turmoil.
 And the duality of the lovely setting and the grim crime.
 Setting for me reinforces one of the driving themes of my books.

 And, for what it’s worth, I think great novels are set in Canada.
 The setting is never the problem the writing might be, but not the setting.

-Read Louise's other blog entries:
+Read Louise's other master class posts: